 Imsouane: Longest Rides in Africa

-Desert Point
+Desert Point : Hidden and Beautiful

 Boiler’s is a powerful right-hand reef break located north of Taghazout, known for its long, hollow waves and challenging entry.
 Named after the rusted ship boiler visible in the water, this spot is best for advanced surfers.
 It works best on a mid to high tide with a solid north or northwest swell.
 Expect sharp rocks and sea urchins- reef boots are highly recommended.